shenwei356/LexicMap/docs/content/usage/index/_index.md

   5. Maximum genome size: 268,435,456.
      More precisely: $total_bases + ($num_contigs - 1) * 1000 <= 268,435,456, as we concatenate contigs with
      1000-bp intervals of N’s to reduce the sequence scale to index.
+  6. A flag -l/--min-seq-len can filter out sequences shorter than the threshold (default is the k value).

   Attention:
    *1) ► You can rename the sequence files for convenience, e.g., GCF_000017205.1.fa.gz, because the genome